jr0senblum/jc/README.md

   * Maps represent a name-space for Keys - similar to the notion of 'bucket' in other caching systems
-  * {Map, Key} must be unique
   * Maps, Keys and Values can be any Erlang term
   * TTL is time-to-live in seconds
-* Consistency Assist through Serialization: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
+* Consistency Assist through Sequence Number: An alternative API allows for a sequence-number parameter on the put/x, evict/x, match/x and remove/x operations.
 Operations whose sequence number is lower than the current, per-map max are disallowed